$1.12 — $1.12

 - KingsCrowd Provides Actionable Startup Investment Research

-- Startup Campaign Marketing
+- Startup Spotlight: KingsCrowd

 Founder of Fintech publication, Simple.Innovative.Change, Chris was nominated as Fintech Journalist of the Year by LendIt in 2018, for his coverage of Fintech founders across the alternative investing and lending markets.
 He also spent 3 years as a strategy consultant for LEK Consulting with a focus on PE deal due diligence and corporate strategy.
-Most recently, he worked at Freebird, a Travel Tech Startup, where he developed the Sales and Finance Ops function for the team that has raised $8M to date from General Catalyst and Accomplice.
+Most recently, he worked at Freebird, a Travel Tech Startup, where he developed the Sales and Finance Ops function for the team that has raised $16M to date including General Catalyst and Accomplice.

 Former Editor and Podcast Host at The Motley Fool, covering energy, industrials, technology and consumer goods, Sean is a content strategist for B2B and B2C organizations, with a passion for the financial markets and enabling individuals to invest confidently.
 He graduated from Case Western with a degree in Management, Economics and Finance.